Ask an Expert: Four Tips for Summer Safety

 Tip 3: Keep ticks and mosquitos from causing harm.
 Protect yourself and your family from bites and diseases.
 Zika, West Nile Virus and Lyme disease can all be transmitted by insects.
 To help with protection:

 - Use an effective insect repellent.
-Products containing DEET, picaridin, IR3535 as well as some natural oils provide long-lasting protection.
+Products containing DEET, picaridin, IR3535 and some natural oils provide long-lasting protection.

 - Some pesticides (acaricides) can reduce the number of ticks, but these should not be relied on for providing full protection.